 Adult Crossing Guard Train-the-Trainer

 Crossing Guards, unlike student safety patrols, require increased knowledge of youth behavior, traffic movement and emergency protocols.
-This course provides this knowledge and hands on experience managing traffic.
+This course held Marcy 27, 2017 in Centerville, OH, provided this knowledge and hands on experience managing traffic.

 Safe Routes Forums